takuto-okuno-riken/dirsca/README.md

 Directed SCA (Seed-based connectivity analysis) and Functional flat mapping toolbox for MATLAB

 ## Introduction
-Estimation of the directionality of functional connectivity (FC) could help to elucidate more brain functions.
+Estimating the direction of functional connectivity (FC) could help to further elucidate complex brain function.
-We developed a novel directed seed-based connectivity analysis (SCA) of resting-state fMRI data based on normalized pairwise Granger causality.
+We developed a novel directed seed-based connectivity analysis (SCA) method based on normalized pairwise Granger causality.
-We evaluated its performance with 145 retrograde tracer injections in the left cortex of common marmoset, used as ground truth cellular connectivity on a voxel-by-voxel basis.
+We evaluated its performance against 145 retrograde tracer injections in the left cortex of common marmoset that were used as ground truth cellular connectivity on a voxel-by-voxel basis.
-The ROC curve was calculated for each injection, and surprisingly the AUC (Area Under the ROC Curve) became 0.95 for undirected and 0.942 for directed SCA in higher cell number threshold case.
+The ROC curve was calculated for each injection, and the AUC (Area Under the ROC Curve) became 0.95 for undirected and 0.942 for directed SCA in higher cell number threshold case.
 <div align="center">
 <img src="data/figure1.jpg" height="480">
 </div>
-Our novel directed SCA visualized with functional flat mapping accurately reflected cellular connections, demonstrating a new paradigm for whole-brain functional analysis.<br>
+Our novel directed SCA method, visualized with functional flat mapping, accurately reflects cellular connections, demonstrating a new paradigm for whole-brain functional analysis.<br>
 <br>

 <b>Command line tools</b>